FusionAuth/fusionauth-site/site/_posts/2021-09-16-how-to-authenticate-your-react-app.md

 Good question.
 This has to do with the magic of OAuth and FusionAuth.

-In order to leverage FusionAuth’s OAuth system and the Authorization Code grant, you have to redirect the browser over to FusionAuth, which is the auth server.
-Why redirect to FusionAuth?
-So that you can keep all of your sensitive data transmitted on the secure, trusted server-side.
+In order to leverage FusionAuth’s OAuth system with the Authorization Code Grant, we have to redirect the browser over to FusionAuth.
+While you might want to avoid redirecting away from the React app, this workflow is easy to understand, works no matter the browser's security settings, and separates the concerns.
+You can style the FusionAuth login page to look like your application, which means the user won’t even realize they’ve been redirected.

-We could write a link directly to FusionAuth, but it’s cleaner to go through the Express app, because the FusionAuth OAuth workflow requires a somewhat complex URL to start.
+We could write a link directly to FusionAuth, but it’s cleaner to go through the Express app, because the FusionAuth OAuth grant requires a somewhat complex URL to start.

   Next, import `LogInOut` in your `client/index.js`: